Rolling hash: Cyclic polynomial

 where $c_{k+1}$ is the new character.

 Hashing by cyclic polynomials is strongly universal or pairwise independent: simply keep the first $L-k+1$ bits.
 That is, take the result $H$ and dismiss any $k-1$ consecutive bits.
 In practice, this can be achieved by an integer division $H \rightarrow H \div 2^{k-1}$.

+The backup software Borg uses a BuzHash for splitting files.
+It has blob size varying between 512KiB and 8MiB, uses 4095-byte window and non-balanced substitution function.

 Content-based slicing using a rolling hash

 One of the interesting use cases of the rolling hash function is that it can create dynamic, content-based chunks of a stream or file.
 This is especially useful when it is required to send only the changed chunks of a large file over a network: a simple byte addition at the front of the file would normally cause all fixed size windows to become updated, while in reality, only the first "chunk" has been modified.

 A simple approach to making dynamic chunks is to calculate a rolling hash, and if the hash value matches an arbitrary pattern (e.g. all zeroes) in the lower N bits (with a probability of ${1 \over 2^n}$, given the hash has a uniform probability distribution) then it’s chosen to be a chunk boundary.
 Each chunk will thus have an average size of $2^n$ bytes.
 This approach ensures that unmodified data (more than a window size away from the changes) will have the same boundaries.

 Once the boundaries are known, the chunks need to be compared by cryptographic hash value to detect changes.
 The backup software Borg uses the Buzhash algorithm with a customizable chunk size range for splitting file streams.

 Such content-defined chunking is often used for data deduplication.